wiselenium/wiselenium/README.md

 #### Page Object Pattern
 A page must have either a no-arg constructor or a constructor that takes a WebDriver as only argument.
-All component, frame and WebElement fields will be injected by the wiselenium page factory.
+Every component, frame and WebElement fields will be injected by the wiselenium page factory.
 If the no-arg constructor is used, you can annotate a WebDriver field with @Root and have it automatically injected also.

 #### Create your Components